 Furthermore, we have explored the advantages of lithium-ion batteries for business applications.
 Compared to lead-acid batteries and other alternatives, lithium-ion batteries offer numerous benefits, including lightweight and compact designs, higher energy output, and longer battery life.
 They are well-suited for electric motorcycles used in various business settings.

 At Tritek, we are a leading manufacturer of integrated intelligent BMS lithium-ion battery packs.
 With over 15 years of experience in research and development, manufacturing, and sales, we are dedicated to providing high-quality lithium battery packs and solutions to our customers.
 Our battery packs are designed to deliver optimal performance, reliability, and efficiency.
 We prioritize strict quality control measures and have obtained international certifications such as CE, FCC, UL2271, and EN15194.

 We take pride in our strong production and delivery capacity, allowing us to meet the demands of our customers efficiently.
 Additionally, we are committed to excellent after-sales service.
-We have set up after-sales service centers in Spain and have plans to establish customer service centers in the United States and Germany.
+We have set up after-sales service centers in Spain and Germany, and have plans to expand to the United States.
 We strive to ensure customer satisfaction and provide comprehensive support throughout the entire lifecycle of our products.